Policy on Oral Health Care Programs for Infants, Children, Adolescents, and Individuals with Special Health Care Needs

 - For both total and untreated caries, prevalence decreased as family income level increased.

 - Untreated caries prevalence increased from 2011–2012 (16.1 percent) to 2013–2014 (18.0 percent) and then decreased in 2015–2016 (13.0 percent).”25

 Untreated caries among children two–eight years of age was shown to be twice as high for Hispanic and non-Hispanic African American children in comparison to non-Hispanic white children.19 American Indian (AI) and Alaska Native (AN) children demonstrated a higher rate of caries than other population groups in the U.S., with approximately 40 percent of AI/AN children aged one–five years exhibiting untreated caries in contrast to only 11 percent of non-Hispanic white children.21

 HHS reports a perception that oral health is separate from general health and, therefore, less important.3 By raising oral health awareness, the prevention, early detection, and management of dental, oral, and craniofacial tissues can become integrated into general health care, community-based programs, and social services.3 HHS recognizes that oral health can have a significant impact on overall health and well-being.
 Major themes of the Oral Health in America: A Report of the Surgeon General 3 include:

 - "Oral health means much more than healthy teeth."

 - "Oral health is integral to general health."

-- ensuring the adequacy of public and private health personnel and resources to meet the oral health needs of all Americans and enable the integration of oral health effectively with general health.
-The focus is on having a responsive, competent, diverse, and flexible workforce.
+- Action 4–Increase Oral Health Workforce Diversity, Capacity, and Flexibility-Ensure the adequacy of public and private health personnel and resources to meet the oral health needs of all Americans and enable the integration of oral health effectively with general health.

 - emphasize oral health promotion and disease prevention.